CFD Trading In The UAE

 Is CFD Trading In The UAE Halal?

-CBUAE-regulated brokers in the UAE comply with Sharia laws and offer Islamic swap-free accounts, generally making them halal.
+CBUAE-regulated brokerage companies in the UAE comply with Sharia laws and offer Islamic swap-free accounts, generally making them halal.
 This means brokerages do not earn any interest if traders hold positions overnight.
 It could be worth enquiring with the provider’s customer support team to confirm they offer accounts with halal trading options.